 - Teachers share their current reading with classes;

 - Relentless enthusiasm for reading;

-- Reading Newsletter twice a half term.
+- Reading Newsletter once a half term.

 How do we encourage pupils to read?